penappleapplepen/templates/src/template_parameters.md

 # Types of template parameters
+- For all template parameter types, you can specify default
-There are three types of template parameters
+- There are three types of template parameters
 ### 1. Template Type Parameter
 ```cpp
 // You could use class instead of typename